nataliiazab/nataliiazab/README.md

 ## About Me

 I'm Natalie Zablotska, a Full-Stack Developer with a passion for problem-solving and critical thinking.
 I've been fascinated by technology since I was a kid, when I would spend hours tinkering with my first computer.
 My curiosity led me to the tech field, where I get to use my problem-solving skills to create innovative solutions that make people's lives easier.

-I'm a quick learner and I'm always up for a challenge.
-I'm also a team player and I'm always willing to help others.
 If you're looking for a developer who is passionate about their work and who is always looking for ways to improve, I'd be a great fit for your team.

-## My Tech Stack
+## Tech Stack

 <p align="center">
   <img src="https://img.icons8.com/color/48/000000/javascript.png" alt="JavaScript" title="JavaScript" height="40" />